airswap/airswap-about/contracts/swap.md

 | Param    | Type    | Description                               |
 | :------- | :------ | :---------------------------------------- |
 | `_order` | `Order` | Order struct as specified in Types below. |

+## Preconditions

+- The makerWallet must approve the Swap contract to transfer the makerToken.
+- The takerWallet must approve the Swap contract to transfer the takerToken.

 A successul `swap` emits a `Swap` event.